 It does these things at the cost of impairing what it believes are currently non-vital functions.
 These can be certain aspects of our immune system.
 Particularly in one’s skin, kidney function, digestion, collagen formation, reproductive functions, growth, bone formation, protein synthesis, amino acid uptake, etc.

-Now, cortisol (the most important stress hormone) is very useful during an acute stress which is caused by an actual survival dilemma.
+Now, cortisol (the most important stress hormone) is very useful during acute stress which is caused by an actual survival dilemma.
 In fact, in such situations, it can be practically life-saving.
-That’s because such a situation could very well mean ‘a matter of life and death’.

-So, if one wishes to properly regulate their blood glucose levels, they need to learn to build their own resilience to stress.
+So, if one wishes to properly regulate their blood glucose levels, one needs to learn to build their own resilience to stress.

 Unfortunately, according to statistics, only about 35% of Americans get the recommended 8 or more hours of sleep every night.
 And yet the side effects of insufficient sleep are numerous.
 Not only do they affect every single system in our bodies, but they also increase our risk of practically any chronic disease.

-This includes insulin resistance and type II diabetes.
-As a matter of fact, sleeping less than 6 hours each night increases one’s chances of type II diabetes by as much as 50%, that means it doubles them!
+This includes insulin resistance and type II.
+As a matter of fact, sleeping less than 6 hours each night increases one’s chances of type II by as much as 50%, which means it doubles them!

 Moreover, inadequate sleep even increased the free fatty acids in one’s blood (by up to 15-30% in men).
-These are a key contributor in diabetes.
-They also play a crucial role in the metabolic disease development.
+These are key contributors to the condition.
+They also play a crucial role in metabolic disease development.